-Based on the private sector development strategy of Iraq, between the period of 2013-2030 stated that the private sector will be dominated by small and medium businesses and also very small business which are mainly operating in retail and trade, construction and transportation and the majority of the business are owned by sole proprietors and family business and many employees of the small business lack entrepreneurial training and also are unskilled and short term laborers.
+Based on the private sector development strategy of Iraq, between the period of 2013-2030 stated that the private sector will be dominated by small and medium businesses and also very small business which are mainly operating in retail and trade, construction and transportation and the majority of the business are owned by sole proprietors and family business and many employees of the small business lack entrepreneurial training and also are unskilled and short term labourers (PSDSI, 2013).
 Although the role of small and medium size business in the economic development is highly recognized but on the same time the small and medium size business are also facing various challenges which had been widely acknowledged in the previous research literature on the subject (Harash et al., 2014).
-Below listed are some of the key challenges for small and medium size business identified by (OCED, 2009).
+Below listed are some of the key challenges for small and medium size business identified by (OECD, 2009).
 Small and medium size business are challenged on multiple internal and external aspects of like lack of management expertise, insufficient access to financing options, government ineptitudes and lack of infrastructure.
-Figure

-1, is indicating the Key Challenges for small businesses during Evolution Process from inception, development and maturity.
+Figure 1, is indicating the Key Challenges for small businesses during Evolution Process from inception, development and maturity (Enterprises, 2013).

 The performance of Small businesses in Iraq ordinarily experience many ill effects and there are many challenges confronting the development of the sector particularly during an economic recession, downturn, and unstable political crisis (Lohrke et al., 2015).
 This period of recession creates an unfavorable environment that limits small business productivity, profitability, and expansion which have a negative impact on the economic as a whole (Berisha-Namani, 2009).
 In the mid of any economic recession, the small business sector has been identified as the most hit harder among other sectors.
 This is because there will be a decline in sales and profits where consumers will be unwilling to buy products.
 Thus, when small businesses are struggling, this implies, the employment rate will be reduced which results in high unemployment and crime rates.
-These will not promote the needed growth and development for the small business sector, regarded as very important.
-Therefore, this present study investigates the critical success factors that enable an improved economic environment for small businesses to thrive and growth in economic recession and downturn.
+The significance of the study coming from the role of small businesses and will help the Iraqi policy making institutions specially, where SMEs contribute significantly in employment generation and contribute towards the gross domestic products.
+This study is an effort to highlight the role and benefits of entrepreneurship specially in the Iraqi economy.
+Therefore, this present study investigates the critical success factors that enable an improved economic environment for small businesses in Iraq to thrive and growth in economic recession and downturn.